How to Put Your Dog on a Diet? (Fat Dogs Owners Only!)

 • An absolute winner of our hearts are snacks from Pawstruck.
 For pups on a diet we recommend this Pawstruck’s Beef Tendons made of single-ingredient – pure, all-natural beef, free of artificial colors or flavors.
 Just like it should be in the world of a perfect dog’s nutrition.
 Those are 40 kcals per piece, but the dog’s joy will last due to snacks rich flavors and chewiness.

-• Another option we really like is the crunchy dog treats from Nutro.
+• Another option we really like is the from Nutro.
 At only 5 calories per treat and no artificial ingredients whatsoever those are fantastic healthy snacks for any furry conscious eater.
 Both you and your pet will be blown away with the smell: blueberries!
 And the content of the product is impressive, all wholesome, nutritious foods – brown rice, oatmeal, and fruit.
 Your pup will devour them.
 Happy dieting!

 You might also like: